Beat-YT/ChatGPT-Moderation-Blocker/README.md

 and on the [chrome web store](https://chrome.google.com/webstore/detail/chat-gpt-anti-censorship/aaibfgjceomfbogoicgjjlabohghmelm)

 # ⚠️ IMPORTANT⚠️
-**This extension does not block chat gpt integrated filter, it will still refuse to answer like "sorry this is violating open ai policy" check the features below**
+**This extension does not block chat gpt integrated filter, it will still refuse to answer like "sorry I can't help with that".
+Check the features below**

 ## Features
 * #### Block content from getting censored after it's written